Why are more therapists refusing to take insurance?

 Don’t they know how expensive things are?

-And for this latter group of clients, private-pay can feel too scary or unrealistic - so they opt out completely, and continue searching for a therapist in-network with their insurance.
+So they opt out completely, and continue searching for a therapist in-network with their insurance.

 But as they continue the search, this thought keeps coming back -